-Dr. Patrick Trevor Coulter was born on the 13th of January, 1918 in Shrewsbury, Shropshire, England.
-His father, Dr. James Walter Coulter was born in Kent County, Ontario, and his mother the former Violet Lillian Robbins was born in Shrewsbury, Shropshire, England.
-His father served with the Canadian military during World War I and he was wounded in France.
-Dr. Patrick Coulter had a younger brother, Stuart G. (Mike) Coulter who also became a doctor.
+Dr. Patrick Trevor Coulter was born in Shrewsbury, Shropshire, England on the 13th of January, 1918.
+His father, Dr. James Walter Coulter was born in Chatham-Kent and his mother, the former Violet Lillian Robbins was born in Shrewsbury, Shropshire, England.
+His father served with the Royal Army Medical Corp during World War I. Dr. Patrick Coulter had a younger brother, Stuart G. (Mike) Coulter who also became a physician.

-Dr. Coulter opened a general practice in Wallaceburg and worked there for a few years, before going to the Mayo Clinic in Rochester, Minnesota to study Urology from 1949 to 1953.
-Upon returning to Canada he located his family in Chatham and he was certified as a Urologist in Canada in on January 1st, 1956.
+Dr. Coulter opened a general medical practice in Wallaceburg and worked there for a year, before going to the Mayo Clinic in Rochester, Minnesota to study Urology from 1949 to 1953.
+Upon returning to Canada he re-located his family to Chatham and he was certified as a Urologist in Canada on January 1st, 1956.

 *Dr. Patrick Trevor Coulter, his brother Dr. Stuart Glenn Coulter and his father, Dr. James Walter Coulter appear on the Gathering Our Heroes website, which honours their military service to our country.

 **Dr. Coulter’s father Dr. James Walter Coulter is also featured on the Chatham-Kent Physician Tribute website.